acamposruiz/react-multimedia-gallery/README.md

 [![Join the chat at https://gitter.im/react-multimedia-gallery/Lobby](https://badges.gitter.im/react-multimedia-gallery/Lobby.svg)](https://gitter.im/react-multimedia-gallery/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-A stateless responsive React multimedia gallery component to manage photos, texts and videos, that maintains the original aspect ratio of your photos and scales them responsively.
+A stateless responsive React multimedia gallery component to manage photos, texts and videos (only from youtube), that maintains the original aspect ratio of your photos and scales them responsively.
 Add your own routing, lightbox, and manage your own state.

 ## Installation